aqkhanhope-DA/Aqkhan-s-Portfolio/README.md

 5. Build KPIs in Power BI/Tableau

 # Data transformation epoch to natural time Example
+The first one image was showing the epoch time.
+That is not able to undertand by anyone.
+It was converted into natural time and after that every one can undertand it.
+Every can the second it is showing natural date.
 ![Epoch to natural time example](cal_Example.png)

 # Calendar Table Example